-In the current socio-economic system, there are many people in power who have extra privileges, are unaccountable and can afford lengthy trials to avoid prosecution.
+In the current socio-economic system, many people in power have extra privileges, are unaccountable and can afford lengthy trials to avoid prosecution.

 In Ecolism, every activity is recorded and open to the public.
 It is real transparency and everyone, without exception, is accountable and subject to prosecution.

 Socialism means distributing power and wealth among the proletariat (workforce, rulers and capitalists), but it fails to determine where to draw the line between them or create a balanced formula that is accepted and implemented by them all.